Amelia Dyer: Jack the Ripper speculation

-Because she was a murderess alive at the time of the Jack the Ripper killings, some have suggested that Dyer was Jack the Ripper.
+Because she was a murderer alive at the time of the Jack the Ripper killings, some have suggested that Dyer was Jack the Ripper.
 This suggestion was put forward by author William Stewart, although he preferred Mary Pearcey as his chosen suspect.
 There is, however, no evidence to connect Dyer to the Jack the Ripper murders, and she does not figure prominently among the Jack the Ripper suspects.